ducky64/lacc23-embedded/lab1_1.md

     In the example, `i++` increments `i` by one after each iteration.
 - `if` blocks are pretty straightforward.
   Unlike Python, the condition must be in parentheses.
+- Remember that C++ blocks are defined by curly braces (`{` and `}`) unlike Python's indentation.
+  However, recommended stylistic practice (for readability) is to keep indentation consistent with code blocks.

 ### Now you try!